Iloprost Side Effects

 Applies to iloprost: inhalation solution

-Check with your doctor immediately if any of the following side effects occur while taking iloprost:Incidence not known
+You should check with your doctor immediately if any of these side effects occur when taking iloprost:Incidence not known

 - Black, tarry stools